opengeospatial/OGC-Web-API-Guidelines/README.md

 OGC Web APIs that may be designed to access large data collections should support pagination.
 Offset pagination is one of the simplest to implement.
 Offset pagination is specified using the limit and offset commands.
 Offset pagination is popular with apps powered by SQL databases, as limit and offset are already included with the SQL SELECT library.
 Offset pagination requires almost no programming.
 It’s also stateless on the server side and works regardless of custom sort_by parameters.

-The downside of offset pagination is potential performance difficulties when dealing with large offset values and dirty reads if resource creation, modification and deletion is allowed.
+The downside of offset pagination is potential performance difficulties when dealing with large offset values and non deterministic reads if resource creation, modification and deletion is allowed.

 As an example, use **limit** and **offset** as "query-string" parameters.